SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 The certificate records to be updated have to be identified using uln, familyName, standard and the previously assigned certificateReference.

 Request can either use numeric "standardCode" (LARS Standard code) or "standardReference" (IfATE STxxxx reference) to identify the standard.
 At least one standard identifier must be provided, and if both are provided then "standardCode" and "standardReference" will be looked-up and compared.
-The "version" field is required, and relates to the available IfATE versions for the "standardReference".
+The "version" field is optional but should be provided where known, and relates to the available IfATE versions for the "standardReference", and will be validated against available versions of the standard.
+If "version" is not provided the value will be taken from a previous **Create Certificate POST**

 Where the Standard has a Course Option then a valid choice must be provided.